FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Training Details

 \section{Training Details}

 Algorithm~\ref{algo:main} shows the overall training framework of \method.
-We plan to publicly release our code soon and have attached a copy of the codebase for review in the meantime.
+We plan to publicly release our code soon.
 Below, we discuss each step along with their implementation details.

 \xhdr{Few-Shot Prompt Optimization Details} We leverage DSPy~\citep{dspy} for automatic few-shot prompt generation following LeReT~\citep{leret}.
-Specifically, we use 50 training examples ($\mathcal{L}_{\text{init}}$) with the \textsc{BootstrapFewShotwithRandomSearch} method, which uses the LM $f$ to generate few-shot examples, selecting the best performing ones for subsequent prompting.
+Specifically, we use 100 training examples ($\mathcal{L}_{\text{init}}$) with the \textsc{BootstrapFewShotwithRandomSearch} method, which uses the LM $f$ to generate few-shot examples, selecting the best performing ones for subsequent prompting.
+Using more advanced prompting techniques may yield further improvements.
 We select 4 best performing few-shot prompts from a total of 15 candidate sets using the sum of answer EM and answer passage match.
 Answer EM checks for an exact string-match between the generated and actual answer, and passage match checks if the actual answer is present in the retrieved passages.
 This step is crucial because it facilitates dataset generation using diverse rollouts and ensures the answer format is followed by the model.
 For this step, we serve our model on one GPU using VLLM~\citep{vllm}.
-For all experiments involving Qwen2.5, we utilize the 7B-Instruct variant for prompt optimization.
-The optimized prompts are then reused without modification for the 3B variant.

 \xhdr{Dataset Generation Details} For each few-shot prompt $p_{i}$, the model $f$ generates a tuple $(T_{h}^{i}, A_{h}^{i}, S_{h}^{i})$ representing a candidate output for the next hop.
 As described in Sec.~\ref{sec: method-stage1}, we evaluate all candidate tuples at hop $h$ and select one with the highest recall.
 This selected candidate is then used as the context for the next hop and the process is repeated till budget $B$ (optionally till the selected candidate action $A_h$ indicates \textsc{finish}).
 We set the budget $B=6$, where the initial retrieval step is always $\mathcal{R}(Q^{(j)})$ with $Q^{(j)}$ denoting the original user utterance.
 The generated dataset is denoted by $\mathbf{D}$.
 For all experiments involving Qwen2.5, we utilize the 7B-Instruct variant along with its prompts to generate the dataset.
 For further improving results, we can repeat few shot prompt optimization and dataset generation using different base models.